mulderp/mulderp.github.com/_posts/2017-01-23-yasiv-book-graph.md

 <img src="/static/images/amz_nodejs_embedded.png" />

-The graphs shows different kinds of products from the Amazon product catalog.
+The graph shows different kinds of products from the Amazon product catalog.
 The lines between nodes shows how books are combined in a shopping cart.

 In the middle, the yellow circle shows the book "Node.js for Embedded Systems".
 It connects with a number of different product categories: Raspberry Pi, Arduino, BeagleBone, Robots, Design and Web Development.